Spartan0365/Networking/README.md

 nmap -sV 172.16.101.30/27 (this will show you the total number of host device(s) under the DMZ network, which is 172.16.101.30/27)
-                          (this will also get you the well known ports (in this case, just port 22)) ssh 172.16.101.2 (use the creds provided, and then run a hostname to get its hostname).
+                          (this will also get you the well known ports (in this case, just port 22)) ssh 172.16.101.2 (use the creds provided, and then run a hostname to get its hostname). sudo nmap -sU 172.16.182.126/27 ( this will list hidden UDP ports) echo "hello" | nc -u 172.16.82.106 53 (this will allow you to touch a port and prompt a question it may have, if any).
+          (the answer to this prompted question is 'which dig") ping -s ( this can be used to send an abnormally large ICMP packet to the target).